DAY 1

 DAY 10 CUENCA FULL DAY (B-D)

-At a leisurely pace guests enjoy a full day of discovering the beauty and charm for which Cuenca and its surroundings have been internationally recognised as having.
+At a leisurely pace guests enjoy a full day of discovering the beauty and charm for which Cuenca and its surroundings have been internationally recognized for.
 This World Cultural Heritage Site surrounded by red tiled roofs, cobblestone

 streets, florid squares and museums make it very a very special place .
 Hotel